devanshutak25/art-history/README.md

 # Art Movements Timeline

 An interactive, single-page timeline of art movements from **~40,000 BCE to the present**.
+Made with the help of Claude.

 ## What's Inside